quacksouls/bitburner/doc/guide/script.md

 Connected to home
 ```

-To check on the progress of your script, click on the `Active Scripts` tab and
+To check on the progress of your script, click on the <kbd>Active Scripts</kbd>
-locate the name of a server where your script is running.
-Then click on the name
+tab and locate the name of a server where your script is running.
+Then click on
-of a script that is running on that server.
-Click the button `LOG` to view a log
+the name of a script that is running on that server.
+Click the button
-of the running script.
+<kbd>LOG</kbd> to view a log of the running script.
 Refer to the image below.

 ![Script log](image/script-log.png "Script log")